 Alright, here’s how to make your own (this is for those of you with Macs.
-I am using the latest operating system, Mountain Lion, but I think this should work with the last few releases).
+I am using the latest operating system, but I think this should work with the last few releases).

 1. Create a folder for your cover images

 It doesn’t really matter where you keep this folder on your desktop, but if you want to add covers to it, I would keep it someplace you’d remember.
 Google image searches are the best way to collect cover images, and I would recommend getting cover images that are closely cropped (that is, no white space bordering the cover) and of at least “medium” quality (you can limit the search by image quality on the left hand sidebar in Google image search).

 2. Select your screensaver slideshow

 Go to “System Preferences” and select “Desktop and Screensaver.”
 In the left-hand column under “Screensaver,” there are several slideshow options.
 The one I selected for mine is “Shifting Tiles,” but play around and see if there is one you prefer.

 In the right-hand column of the “Screensaver” preference pane, you get a preview and drop-down “Source” menu.
 This is where you are going to select the folder you’ve dropped your cover images into.
 Navigate to that folder and select it.
 That’s it.